About the test

 This graphic shows the percentage of people in this role whose related work experience before they entered this position falls into each category. |

-Alternate Titles for this Role: Academic Advisor, Academic Counselor, Admissions Counselor, Adult School Counselor, Advisor, Articulation Officer, Career Advisor, Career Coach, Career Consultant, Career Coordinator, Career Counselor, Career Developer, Career Development Consultant, Career Development Counselor, Career Development Facilitator, Career Development Specialist, Career Guidance Counselor, Career Services Coordinator, Career Technical Counselor, Career Transition Specialist, Child Guidance Counselor, College Counselor, Counselor, Curriculum Counselor, Education Coordinator, Education Counselor, Educational Adviser, Educational Consultant, Educational Guidance Counselor, Elementary School Counselor, Employment Coach, Employment Coordinator, Employment Counselor, Employment Specialist, Employment Trainer, Employment Training Specialist, Enrollment Counselor, Extension Course Counselor, Foreign Student Advisor, Future Farmers of America Advisor (FFA Advisor), Guidance Advisor, Guidance Counselor, High School Counselor, High School Guidance Counselor, International Student Counselor, Internship Coordinator, Job Coach, Job Developer, Life Skills Coach, Offender Employment Specialist (OES), Offender Job Retention Specialist, Offender Workforce Development Specialist (OWDS), Outplacement Consultant, Placement Coordinator, Pupil Personnel Worker, Residence Counselor, Resume Writer, School Adjustment Counselor, School Counselor, School Guidance Counselor, Student Advisor, Student Development Advisor, Student Services Coordinator, Student Services Counselor, Student Success Counselor, Student Support Counselor, Students Okay Without Drugs and Alcohol Counselor (SODA Counselor), Study Abroad Advisor, Teacher Advisor, Transition Advisor, Transition Specialist, Vocational Adviser, Vocational Counselor, Vocational Evaluator, Vocational Examiner, Vocational Rehabilitation Counselor
+Alternate Titles for this Role: Academic Advisor, Academic Counselor, Admissions Counselor, Adult School Counselor, Advisor, Articulation Officer, Assessment Specialist, Career Advisor, Career Coach, Career Consultant, Career Coordinator, Career Counselor, Career Developer, Career Development Consultant, Career Development Counselor, Career Development Facilitator, Career Development Specialist, Career Guidance Counselor, Career Services Coordinator, Career Technical Counselor, Career Transition Specialist, Child Guidance Counselor, College Counselor, Counselor, Curriculum Counselor, Disability Services Coordinator, Education Coordinator, Education Counselor, Educational Advisor, Educational Consultant, Educational Guidance Counselor, Elementary School Counselor, Employment Coach, Employment Coordinator, Employment Counselor, Employment Specialist, Employment Trainer, Employment Training Specialist, Enrollment Counselor, Enrollment Specialist, Extension Course Counselor, Financial Services Specialist, Foreign Student Advisor, Guidance Advisor, Guidance Counselor, High School Counselor, High School Guidance Counselor, International Student Counselor, Internship Coordinator, Job Coach, Life Skills Coach, Offender Employment Specialist (OES), Offender Job Retention Specialist, Offender Workforce Development Specialist (OWDS), Outplacement Consultant, Placement Coordinator, Pupil Personnel Worker, Residence Counselor, Resume Writer, Scheduling Specialist, School Adjustment Counselor, School Counselor, School Guidance Counselor, Student Advisor, Student Counselor, Student Development Advisor, Student Services Coordinator, Student Services Counselor, Student Success Counselor, Student Support Counselor, Study Abroad Advisor, Transition Advisor, Transition Specialist, Vocational Adviser, Vocational Counselor, Vocational Evaluator, Vocational Examiner, Vocational Rehabilitation Counselor (Vocational Rehab Counselor)

-Related Jobs based on Skills & Abilities: Rehabilitation Counselors, School Psychologists, Child, Family, and School Social Workers, Social and Human Service Assistants, Mental Health and Substance Abuse Social Workers, Mental Health Counselors, Education Teachers, Postsecondary, Health Education Specialists, Marriage and Family Therapists, Instructional Coordinators, Healthcare Social Workers, Clinical and Counseling Psychologists, Special Education Teachers, Secondary School, Directors, Religious Activities and Education, Social Work Teachers, Postsecondary, Adult Basic Education, Adult Secondary Education, and English as a Second Language Instructors
+Related Jobs based on Skills & Abilities: Rehabilitation Counselors, School Psychologists, Social and Human Service Assistants, Child, Family, and School Social Workers, Mental Health and Substance Abuse Social Workers, Mental Health Counselors, Education Teachers, Postsecondary, Health Education Specialists, Teaching Assistants, Preschool, Elementary, Middle, and Secondary School, Except Special Education, Marriage and Family Therapists, Clinical and Counseling Psychologists, Healthcare Social Workers, Instructional Coordinators, Special Education Teachers, Secondary School, Social Work Teachers, Postsecondary, Adult Basic Education, Adult Secondary Education, and English as a Second Language Instructors, Directors, Religious Activities and Education